 Wellspring surgery is situated some 5 miles from Newport and 3 miles from the M4 (Junction 28) making it easy to access from Newport and Cardiff.
 There are also good train links with the train station (Risca & Pontymister) only 2 mins walk away.
 We operate on a single site in modern purpose built and extended surgery premises.
 Training has been carried out in the Practice for over 40 years.
 Five out of the seven Doctors at the practice are ex-trainees of the practice.
-The practice is also involved with teaching medical students from Cardiff University.
-Dr Stuart Thomas is a local cluster lead (NCN) and Dr Anne-Marie Eliades is a Macmillan GP.
+The practice is also involved with teaching medical students from Cardiff University and mentoring Pharmacists for independent prescribing qualifications.

-The list size is about 9000, the majority of patients living within a 2 mile radius of the surgery.
+The list size is about 9000, the majority of patients living within a two mile radius of the surgery.
 We're proud of our longstanding reputation in the VTS scheme as a practice that trainees particularly enjoy working in.
-All the trainers Katy, Anne-Marie and Gareth undertook their training here and are keen to continue the high training standards that they gained from here years ago.
+All the trainers Katy and Gareth undertook their training here and are keen to continue the high training standards that they gained from here years ago.
 Trainees are welcome and feel part of the team.
 Feedback from our previous trainees suggests that they enjoy the informal and friendly atmosphere and they feel supported.

 Risca is an urban area with local retail parks, fast food outlets and a traditional high street and park on the surgeries doorstep but there are fine views of Twm Barlwm Mountain to the North and the more gentle green fields and woodland to the South give a rural feel to the town.
 New housing means we have many patients who work in Newport, Cardiff and Bristol but on the whole there is a closely knit village atmosphere.

 Personal and continuing relationships are considered important at Wellspring.
 The GP trainee will need to have three skills vital to General Practice; tolerance, friendliness and an ability to chat - the rest we can usually teach!